EHughes190/morse-translator/README.md

 # morse-translator
-A translate app which translates from english to morse code
+A translate app which translates from english to morse code, and vice versa